ColinConwell/Evo-Luminate/README.md

-# LLuminate
+# Evo-Luminate

-LLuminate is an evolutionary computation framework that evolves artifacts using generative AI.
+Evo-Luminate is an evolutionary computation framework that evolves artifacts using generative AI.
 It enables running experiments with various parameters to guide the evolutionary process.

 ## Installation